MFTabriz/slabcc/readme.rst

 2. **Configuration:** You must edit the `src/makefile` to choose your compiler and add the paths to FFTW and BLAS libraries.
 3. **Compilation:** Run the command `make` in the `src/` to compile the slabcc.
+4. **Cleanup:** Run `make clean` to remove the slabcc executable, compiled objects, and library files.
+Run `make distclean` to additionally remove all the compiled external library files.

 **Note**: By default, the code will be compiled for the specific architecture of your compilation machine.
 If you are compiling and running the slabcc on different machines, you must edit the makefile and change the ``-march`` flag.